-Dr. Haddock will place one or two small silicone tubes under the skin for drainage in the area of surgery.
+Dr. Haddock may place one small silicone tube under the skin for drainage in the area of surgery.
 These are connected to a suction bulb and are referred to as drains.
 The purpose is to collect fluid, which can occur in the area of surgery.